woj-mark/bike_shop_http4s/README.md

  - Update a bike (assuming id=1): ```curl -X PUT http://localhost:8080/bikes/1 -d "{\"model\":\"Roubaix\",\"brand\":\"Romet\",\"year\":1980,\"price\":350,\"size\":\"L\",\"id\":1}```
  - Delete a bike (assuming id =1)

+## Tech Stack
+### http4s
+I built the HTTP server with http4s which provides a purely functional library to manage HTTP requests and responses.
+The routes are linked to the business logic through instances of HttpRoutes which use partial function to match an incoming HTTP request and produce an HTTP response with a side effects.
+I'm using cats-effect IO monad to delay the evaluation of the "impure" effects (i.e. database writes) the "end of the world".

 ## How to run
 Currently, the app can be run locally.
 In the near future (once the front-end is complete), I'm planning to deploy the application in the cloud.
 It is assumed that the user has [sbt](https://www.scala-sbt.org/), [docker](https://docs.docker.com/get-docker/) and [postgresql](https://www.postgresql.org/download/) installed on their machines.